MooT Question Icon

 Thank you for making our Christmas such an enjoyable and educational one.
 I'm not sure what I'm going to do with all this expansion of my vocabulary and deeper understanding of the nuances of English - but I'm sure it will come in handy some day ;-) However, we are coming near the end of the first 1008 questions and wonder if you have plans for a further set.
 Looking forward to hearing from you.

-Barbara McGavin (bjmcgavin__focusing.uk.com)
+Barbara McGavin at focusing.uk.com)

 My daughter is now in grad school and she enjoys the game so much, I thought I'd buy her a copy of her own.
 With only a little Googling, I found your site and ordered her a copy.